-- 1. The assignments, their completion and the work assessed in the written tests will be kept for a period of two years following the assessment. - The graduation work and the assessment of this will be kept for a period of seven years after this assessment.
+- 1. The assignments, their completion and the work assessed in the written tests will be kept in paper or digital form for a period of two years following the assessment. - 2.
+The graduation work and the assessment of this will be kept in paper or digital form for a period of seven years after this assessment.